I’ve been reading a lot about millennial trends lately, and… the kids are not all right.

 “The one thing I will tell you is the worst investment you can have is cash.
 Everybody is talking about cash being king and all that sort of thing.
 Cash is going to become worth less over time.
 But good businesses are going to become worth more over time.”

-In his most recent shareholder letter, he provided some sound investment advice for beginning investors,
+In a recent shareholder letter, he provided some sound investment advice for beginning investors,

 “Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.
 (I suggest Vanguard’s.
 (VFINX)…Accumulate shares over a long period and never sell when the news is bad and stocks are well off their highs.”